Belarusian language: History

-The first dictionary of the modern Belarusian language authored by Nasovič was published in 1870.
+The First Belarusian Dictionary by Ivan Nasovič was published in 1870.
 In the editorial introduction to the dictionary, it is noted that:

 The Belarusian local tongue, which dominates a vast area from the Nioman and the Narew to the Upper Volga and from the Western Dvina to the Prypiac and the Ipuc and which is spoken by inhabitants of the North-Western and certain adjacent provinces, or those lands that were in the past settled by the Kryvic tribe, has long attracted the attention of our philologists because of those precious remains of the ancient Ruthenian language that survived in that tongue.